 If immediate testing is to be done, the plasma may remain on the packed cells.
 Otherwise plasma should be separated from the cells.
 To separate the plasma, use a plastic transfer pipette, remove plasma to a plastic tube.
 Do not store on ice.

-Non-heparinized plasma should be tested within 4 hours of blood collection.
+Nonheparinized plasma should be tested within 4 hours of blood collection.

-Plasma containing unfractionated heparin should be centrifuged within one hour of blood collection, stored at room temperature and tested within 4 hours.
+Plasma containing unfractionated heparin should be centrifuged within 1 hour of blood collection, stored at room temperature and tested within 4 hours.

-Platelet-poor plasma may be frozen at $\leq -20$ °C for up to 2 weeks in a non frost-free freezer.
+Platelet-poor plasma may be frozen at $\leq -20$ °C for $\leq 2$ weeks in a non frost-free freezer.
 Frozen plasma should be rapidly thawed at 37 °C, gently mixed and tested immediately.
-Samples should not stand at 37 °C for > 5 minutes.
+Samples should not stand at 37 °C for more than five minutes.

-Please refer to CLSI document H21-A58 for detailed information on sample preparation and storage.
+Please refer to CLSI document H21-A5 for detailed information on sample preparation and storage.